highfidelity/hifi_tests/tests/engine/render/effect/highlight/coverage/test.md

-# Engine Render Outline Effect
+# Engine Render Highlight Effect

 ### Preconditions
 Interface is running, logged in an empty domain with editing rights and with avatar in third person view.
 This test should be performed in Desktop and in HMD mode.

 ### Steps

 During all steps, rendering should be stable in time.
-Rune the [outline.js script](./outline.js?raw=true) (from menu/Edit/Open and Run scripts From URL...) and play each step in sequence by pressing the [SPACE] key.
+Rune the [highlight.js script](./highlight.js?raw=true) (from menu/Edit/Open and Run scripts From URL...) and play each step in sequence by pressing the [SPACE] key.

 #### Step 1
 - Expected: ![](./init.jpg)